 Willoughby Sharp, cover of “Air Art” exhibition catalogue

 Three wildfires raged around northern New Mexico this last May.
 Smoke steamed up behind mountain ranges and, depending on the direction of the wind, clotted the air, diminishing immediate visibility.
 The Cerro Pelado fire burned outside of Los Alamos.
-Cooks Peak fire burned north of Las Vegas.
-The Calf Canyon-Hermits Peak fire had merged, creating a pyrocumulonimbus cloud that rose up like a primordial god on the horizon — a great column of smoke whose proportions changed just enough each day to admit movement, looming at an uncertain distance.
-Heat from what would become New Mexico’s largest and most destructive drove smoke upwards into the upper troposphere, where the cloud cools to -75 degrees, carrying and dispersing particles and smoke into the lower stratosphere in the process.
-“I can’t believe people aren’t falling to the ground to talk in tongues,” a friend suggested as we tried to perceive movement in the earth born cloud.
+The Cooks Peak fire burned north of Las Vegas.
+The Calf Canyon and Hermits Peak fires had merged, creating a pyrocumulonimbus cloud that rose up like a primordial god on the horizon — a great column of smoke whose proportions changed just enough each day to admit movement, looming at an uncertain distance.
+Heat from what would become New Mexico’s largest and most destructive fire drove smoke into the upper troposphere, where the cloud cooled to -75 degrees, carrying and dispersing particles and smoke into the lower stratosphere in the process.
+“I can’t believe people aren’t falling to the ground to talk in tongues,” a friend suggested as we tried to perceive movement in the earth-born cloud.
 We did not fall down, but rather lived with it, sleeping in the living room when the gap in our back door made our bedroom prohibitively smokey.
 Late at night, I thought of all of the particles swirling into my life, particles from the lives of others, drawn into my own body.
 That sense of loss is communal and embodied.

-In 1919 Marcel Duchamp made a small glass vial that he called “50cc of Paris Air.”
-The vial had been emptied of its original serum and then resealed, suggesting by containment that air itself was a readymade and, in this case, could be shared like a particularly delicate souvenir.
-The work had nothing to do with air quality, but in 2014 artist Liang Kegang echoed the gesture in response to terrible air conditions in Beijing.
+In 1919 Marcel Duchamp took a small glass vial, emptied it of its original serum and then resealed it, calling it “50cc of Paris Air.”
+By virtue of that containment he declared the air itself to be a readymade.
+In this case, the object could be shared like a particularly delicate souvenir.
+The work had nothing to do with air quality, but in 2014 artist Liang Kegang echoed the gesture in response to the terrible air conditions in Beijing.
 At the time, air pollution had become a major environmental issue in China, in no small part because of rapid industrialization.
 Kegang began importing (and selling) jars of fresh French country air with an ironic sensibility mirrored in the Chinese government’s war on pollution (a war that began in advance of the 2008 Olympics, but did not come to global awareness until the 2022 Winter Olympics).

 Marcel Duchamp, “50cc of Paris Air,” 1919, glass ampoule (broken and